If you experience symptoms of a UTI, such as pain during urination, the need to urinate more frequently or cloudy urine.

 - Hands should be washed just before beginning the collection.

-- Do not collect the initial stream of urine since it may be contaminated with skin and urethral bacteria.
+- Do not collect the initial stream of urine since it may be contaminated with skin and urethral cells and bacteria.

 - Midway through the urination process, collect a sample of urine in a sterile screw-top container (hence the name “mid-stream” urine).

-- Tightly cap the container and wash your hands thoroughly.
+- Tightly cap the container and wash your hands again..

-A sample of the urine is then streaked across the surface of one or more agar plates and placed in an incubator at body temperature for 24 hours.
+A sample of the urine is then spread across the surface of one or more agar plates and placed in an incubator at body temperature overnight.
 If there is no growth on the agar plates at the end of that time, the culture is considered negative for significant number of microorganisms that could cause an infection.
-If bacteria or yeast are present, the total number of organisms is counted (colony count), and the organisms are identified by additional biochemical testing.
-Further tests determine which antibiotics are likely to be effective in treating the infection.
+If bacteria or yeast are present, the total number of organisms is counted (colony count), and they are identified by additional biochemical or molecular testing.
+Further tests will determine which antibiotics are likely to be effective in treating the infection.

 Is any test preparation needed to ensure the quality of the sample?